 If you have a pond, maiden grass can make its home near the water.
 It can also add more texture to plain outdoor areas.
 Maiden grass has a dense growth pattern, and it is an ideal plant for a mixed shrub border or an informal privacy screen.
 You might want to add a few of these grasses to create an ornamental grass hedge.
 Any cottage gardens can benefit from the addition of the airy maiden grass.

 Maiden grass has a regal appearance, and it provides an elegant touch to your front door or driveway.
 In container gardens, this ornamental grass can excel in those unique spaces.
 You can place it on a patio to add some color and texture to those areas.
 Finally, maiden grass is an exceptional choice as a specimen plant to provide some winter interest for a barren landscape.

 Maiden Grass Planting and Care

 Maiden grass is a low-maintenance plant, and it is hardy in USDA zones 5 to 8.
 There are numerous maiden grass varieties with various foliage colors and sizes.
-However, the typical maiden grass usually grows to 6 feet tall with a 19-foot spread.
+However, the typical maiden grass usually grows to 6 feet tall.
 It will thrive in areas with full sunshine and evenly moist soil.
 Maiden grass is very tolerant of clay soils, but it will have the best results in well-draining locations.
 Once this ornamental grass has established, it becomes tolerant of droughts.

 You don’t need to worry about these ornamental grasses.
 The plants are not known to have issues with diseases or pests, except rust.
 If you want to prevent that problem, you should water the plant from under the foliage and allow the leaves time to dry.